 Preheat oven to 400 degrees.

-Peel eggplant then cut lengthwise into 1-2 inch slices.
-Cut each slice into 5-6 pieces (depending on how thin or thick you want each fry).
+Peel eggplant, remove top and bottom then cut in half lengthwise into 1-2 inch slices.
+Cut each slice in half (horizontally) then slice into 5-6 pieces (depending on how thin or thick you prefer the fries).

 Whisk eggs in a small bowl with Parmesan.